 St. Anthony Village, a city of about 8,500 that straddles Hennepin and Ramsey counties in the Twin Cities metro area, wants to explore how to serve residents and visitors who use electric vehicles.
 Public Works Director Jay Hartman says larger communities near St. Anthony Village have already begun that process.

 “But our small size poses challenges when trying to find resources and staff time to explore this topic on our own,” he says.
-That’s why the city turned to the University of Minnesota’s Resilient Communities Project (RCP) and student researcher Kimberly Napoline (pictured below) for help.
+That’s why the city turned to the University of Minnesota’s Resilient Communities Project (RCP) and student researcher Kimberly Napoline (MPP '20) for help.

 The number of St. Anthony residents who have purchased EVs continues to rise, Hartman says, and city hall staff receive more frequent inquiries and requests to make EV infrastructure available.
 The goal of Napoline’s project was to explore the feasibility of an EV–charging infrastructure network in St. Anthony using case-study research and community feedback.